 Sometimes it seems all anyone does in Brunswick is hop from one new cafe to another, switching to bars toward evening and working up an appetite.

 Pull up a wood crate or designer chair and join the locals.
-Choose from cool bars, hip restaurants and classy cafes on Lygon, Sydney, and Nicholson Streets.
+Choose from stalwarts and newcomers among the ever-growing population of bars, restaurants and cafes on Lygon Street, Sydney Road and Nicholson Street.

 Late night delights

-The lines between commerce and art blur at Brunswick Bound, Five Boroughs, Mr Kitly and Monk House Design.
+The lines between commerce and art blur at Brunswick Bound, The Boroughs, Mr Kitly and Monk House Design.
 You'll find fine design, arty books, music and film, exhibition pieces for purchase, and curated fashion.
-Head to Harvest to make your own art.

 East meets north

 See signs of Brunswick's migration history on Sydney Road: a veritable atlas of Mediterranean shops and Arabic eateries.
-Stock up on pasta and porcini at Mediterranean wholesalers and stuff yourself silly at Middle Eastern bakeries like A1.
-Taste modern eastern flavours at hotspots like Rumi and Mankoushé.
+Stock up on pasta and porcini at Mediterranean Wholesalers and stuff yourself silly at Middle Eastern bakeries like A1.
+Taste modern eastern flavours at hotspots like Rumi, Mankoushé, Mama Manoush and Moroccan Deli-cacy.

 Start with a dip at Brunswick City Baths, then follow the signs to CERES Community Environment Park.
 There you can grab a coffee, and shop organic veggies and potted plants.
 Brush up on sustainable living, pick up permaculture tips, visit the bike workshop and listen out for bellbirds along Merri Creek.